RubelAhmed10082000/CragWeatherDatabase/README.md

 **Next Steps**:

-Frontend - I plan on learning Django to be able create a frontend to display the locations and weather data to an end-user
+Frontend - I plan on learning FastAPI to be able create a frontend to display the locations and weather data to an end-user

 Scaling Up - I want to scale up my pipeline by adding climbing locations from other countries.
 However, this may require SPARK as well as a cloud based data warehouse